jagan-hazard/Installation-of-Dependencies/README.md

            Theano is an open-source symbolic tensor manipulation framework developed by LISA Lab at Université de Montréal.
            CNTK is an open-source toolkit for deep learning developed by Microsoft.

-    After installing keras, when we tried to import keras using python it won't import (if we haven't installed tensorfow previously).
+    After installing keras, when we tried to import keras using python it won't import.
+    (if we haven't installed tensorfow previously).

-    you have find the locasion of .keras folder which contain "keras.json". we will change the keyword for backend row.
+    you have to find the locasion of .keras folder which contain "keras.json". we will change the keyword for backend column.

           Contents in keras.json file (contents may varies depending upon ur keras versions i.e keras 1.0 or keras 2.0)
           -------------------------------------------------------------------------------------------------------------